 - Outpatient Outpatient sevices involve initial assessments of offenders requiring or seeking services at any point during their incarceration.
 Interns conduct individual therapy with assigned offenders as well as group therapy.
 Opportunities are also available to provide treatement to offenders on death row.
-Training exposure to outpatient services is offered at Central Prison (males) and NCCIW in Raleigh, NC. - Diagnostics/Processing Diagnostic services involve a multi-disciplinary screening and assessment of individual offenders as they enter the prison system.
+Training exposure to outpatient services is offered at Central Prison (males) and the North Carolina Correctional Institution for Women in Raleigh, NC. - Diagnostics/Processing Diagnostic services involve a multi-disciplinary screening and assessment of individual offenders as they enter the prison system.
 Each offender typically spends 2 6 weeks in a processing center before being transferred to a more permanent facility or housing location.
 Behavioral health services in processing include what is considered outpatient services, but in a focused, time-limited process.
 For instance, in processing, the intern would screen and evaluate an offender for potential mental health treatment needs and if treatment is required, develop an outpatient treatment plan which would then be inacted by the primary therapist at the receiving facility when the offender transfers.
-This services is offered primarily at NCCIW. - Residential Mental Health Residential services include a program of activities designed to assess, stabilize, treat, and transition seriously mentally ill offenders to their greatest level of independence.
+This services is offered primarily at the North Carolina Correctional Institution for Women in Raleigh, NC. - Residential Mental Health Residential services include a program of activities designed to assess, stabilize, treat, and transition seriously mentally ill offenders to their greatest level of independence.
 Participation on a multidisciplinary team within the defined program is required.
-Residential services are offered at Central Prison (males) and NCCIW.

-Inpatient Mental Health - Inpatient services are provided in the Raleigh area at Central Prison for males and the North Carolina Correctional Institution for Women.
+Residential services are offered at Central Prison (males) and the North Carolina Correctional Institution for Women in Raleigh, NC. - Inpatient Mental Health Inpatient services are provided in the Raleigh area at Central Prison for males and the North Carolina Correctional Institution for Women.
 Crisis admissions, stabilization and transfer, and long term management of the most seriously disturbed offenders are provided at this level of care.
-Participation in treatment teams is a key element.

-Therapeutic Diversion Units - The purpose of Therapeutic Diversion (TDU) is multifaceted, including goals of decreasing time spent in Restrictive Housing by seriously and persistently mentally ill offenders and selected offenders currently receiving behavioral health services; decreasing offender violent, self-

-"Supervisors provided ample preparation for working in a correctional setting even for interns who may not have had any previous experience.
-The workload was gradually increased throughout the year and provided an appropriate balance between support and a sense of independence." ~ 2018-2019 Intern injurious/suicidal, or otherwise disruptive behavior; providing evidence-based and multidisciplinary behavioral health-oriented therapeutic programming to offenders; and preparing offenders for successful transition from more to less restrictive environments within NCDPS prisons or to the community at large.
+Participation in treatment teams is a key element. - Therapeutic Diversion Units The purpose of Therapeutic Diversion is multifaceted, including goals of decreasing time spent in Restrictive Housing by seriously and persistently mentally ill offenders and selected offenders currently receiving behavioral health services; decreasing offender violent, selfinjurious/suicidal, or otherwise disruptive behavior; providing evidence-based and multidisciplinary behavioral health-oriented therapeutic programming to offenders; and preparing offenders for successful transition from more to less restrictive environments within NC DPS prisons or to the community at large.
 Use of Therapeutic Diversion units is intended to decrease the population of mentally ill offenders in restrictive housing settings as well as decrease the rate of releasing such offenders directly from incarceration to the community at large.
 These goals are accomplished through combinations of structured evidence-based group and individual therapeutic interventions, unit-based leisure and recreation activities, psychiatric medication management, structured behavior-oriented incentive opportunities, systematic introduction of privileges and controlled socialization opportunities, ancillary programming, and multidisciplinary staff involvement.
-These services are offered at Central Prison (males) and NCCIW.
+These services are offered at Central Prison (males) and the North Carolina Correctional Institution for Women in Raleigh, NC.